web-49-capstone/commonality/Documentation/vision-and-goals.md

 ### Profile-based
 - Users create a profile and add interest tags to it
+  - Name, age, photo, about me, and list of interests
   - "I want to meet people to: ___ play tennis, play Warhammer, discuss books, play music, do pottery, have craft days, whatever!"
 - Commonality suggests other profiles of users with similar tags
 - Users can see lists of people by searching for tags (they must also have the tag to search)
+- Checkboxes on interests for absolute beginner or willing to mentor
+- Message user option
+    - Block/report user option

 ### Pairing
 - You tell the app which of your interests to search for, and Commonality shows you profiles of people with that interest on their profile.